 According to an old Islamic cookbook written in Andalusia, Spain: Muhallabiyya was first presented by a 7th-century Persian cook to an Arab general.
 The general’s name was Muhallab, and yeah, you can imagine that he must’ve really liked the dish to name it after himself.

 From there, the popularity of muhallebi only spread, until the first formal recipe was written down in the world’s oldest surviving Arab cookbook, Kitab al-Ṭabīḫ.
 This book, authored by Ibn Sayyar al-Warraq and dating back to the 10th century, contains five recipes for different types of muhallebi!
 The most basic version is the one I based my vegan recipe on.
 As you can see below, I didn’t have to make many adjustments for our modern day version.

 Here’s the earliest-recorded recipe for muhallabiyya, from al-Warraq’s 10th-century book.
 The English translation is from Annals of the Caliphs’ Kitchens: Ibn Sayyār Al-Warrāq’s Tenth-century Baghdadi Cookbook, translated by Nawal Nasrallah.

-I tested this recipe out, following the directions exactly, except I used macadamia milk instead of milk and olive oil instead of walnut oil.
+I tested this recipe out, following the directions exactly, except I used macadamia milk instead of dairy milk, and olive oil instead of walnut oil.
 It went okay, but there were two issues: